Awarded by: University of Wales Trinity Saint David (Prifysgol Cymru Y Drindod Dewi Sant)

 Master of Art - MArt

 24 September 2018

 All assessment is based on 100% coursework.
 Students are expected to demonstrate their understanding in the form of practical project work.
 All practical work is project-based.
-Historical & Contextual Studies is also assessed on coursework in the form of essays and constitutes 20% of your coursework during years 1 & 2, with the dissertation constituting 25% of your final year marks.
+Contextual Practices is also assessed on coursework in the form of essays and constitutes 20% of your coursework during years 1 & 2, with the dissertation constituting 25% of your final year marks.

 If your application is completed by the following date, it’s guaranteed to be considered:

 You will need these codes when you add a choice to your application.